Equivariant instanton homology: Comparison with Donaldson's theory

 We summarize the result of the homological perturbation lemma discussion as follows.

-\begin{corollary} The $R$-module with differential $(DCI,pd_M i)$ described above is a dg-module over $\Lambda(u)$, and is $\Lambda(u)$-equivariantly homotopy equivalent to $\widetilde{CI}$. \end{corollary}
+\begin{corollary} The $R$-module with differential $(DCI,\partial_{DCI})$ described above is a dg-module over $\Lambda(u)$, and is $\Lambda(u)$-equivariantly homotopy equivalent to $\widetilde{CI}$. \end{corollary}

-\begin{remark}What we call $DCI$ was described in \cite[Section~7.3.3]{Don} for integer homology spheres, with the notation $\widetilde{CF}$.
+\begin{remark}In \cite[Section~7.3.3]{Don}, Donaldson sketches the definition of a complex $\widetilde{CF}$ associated with an integer homology sphere.
 Donaldson's complex includes the data of the filtration\footnote{Thinking of $DCI$ as a $\mathbb Z/8 \times \mathbb Z$-graded multicomplex with $d_0 = 0$, this is the filtration corresponding to the $\mathbb Z$ factor, while ours is the periodic filtration corresponding to the $\mathbb Z/8$ factor.} by degree of an element in $H_* \alpha$, as well as the action of $u \in \Lambda(u)$.

-In Section 7.3.2, Donaldson introduces a method for reducing the contribution of small-dimensional moduli spaces, so that this complex makes sense; his homotopy is an example of the many possible homotopies we could have used above.
-Thus, in particular, $\widetilde{CI}$ is equivariantly homotopy equivalent to Donaldson's $\widetilde{CF}$. \end{remark}
+When the holonomy maps $\mathcal M_{\alpha \beta} \to SO(3)$ lift to $SU(2)$ in a multiplicative vashion for $\dim \mathcal M_{\alpha \beta} \le 3$, Donaldson introduces in Section 7.3.2 a method for reducing the contribution of small-dimensional moduli spaces, so that the higher terms $p (d_M h)^n d_M i$ are zero.
+It is not typically possible to construct such a lift; it is impossible, for instance, for the Poincar\'e homology sphere $Y = \Sigma(2,3,5)$.
+In this general case, it is not entirely clear how to define the complex $\widetilde{CF}$.